BlockScience/cag-map/docs/model.md

 ### Legibility

 A model is a living document.
 It conveys information, but you can also modify and interact with it to learn new information.
 The results of running a model are only a small part of it's value.
-Most of the value comes from people's ability to explore and modify the parameters and assumptions within the model to better understand somethin.
+Most of the value comes from people's ability to explore and modify the parameters and assumptions within the model to better understand something.
 This requires your model to be legible.
 Check out the `[insert python/cadCAD code syntax and best practices guide here]` to see some examples.

 - Is your model structured so that it's easy to interact with?
 - Could people easily modify it to test your assumptions and their own?